CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-5/wire/wire_1.md

 ## Step 1

 To begin, you'll need to create a function that will run every time you move.
-To do this we first need to make a function that minecraft will call when we move, we'll call this `on_travelled_walk()`.
+To do this we first need to make a function that Minecraft will call when we move, we'll call this `on_travelled_walk()`.

 **Can you start by creating a function called `on_travelled_walk()`**